GinkgoShare/javascript-lexer/README.md

 # javascript-lexer-in-python
-Introductory lexer for the JavaScript language written in Python.
+Introductory lexer for a subset of the JavaScript language written in Python.
 This code follows the YACC format.